 This guide is for Microsoft 365 instances of SharePoint, also called SharePoint Online.
 Maybe as an admin you just migrated from SharePoint 2016, or you're a seasoned pro but are running out of ideas.

 It's common that users are unable to find specific documents that they know have been added to SharePoint.
 Even if you don't have an active report of a user, it's a good idea to know typical reasons so you could proactively keep an eye out for them.

-Newer style Communication or Team sites don't have this menu anymore, but instead you can click on Site information and then select View all site settings
+Newer Communication or Team sites don't have this menu anymore, but instead you can click on Site information and then select View all site settings

 If you go to the Documents page within your SharePoint site there is another indexing switch that may be inadvertently disabled.
 Click on the Documents page and then on the settings icon again.
 Select Library settings, followed by Advanced settings.

-There are a number of users who report SharePoint's Search isn't working, as they cannot find a document despite using the exact title as their search query.
-If documents are found inconsistently between users, you might have a permissions problem.
+You may have a number of users who report SharePoint's Search isn't working, as they cannot find a document despite using the exact title as their search query.
+If documents are found inconsistently between different users, this may point towards an issue with permissions.
 First of all check that the user in question is actually a member of the site.

 Now, even if your users are correctly labelled to be a Member, the Member role might have incorrect permission to some of your folders.
 So go to Documents and select an affected folder.
 Now click on the little i icon to reveal the folder details and click on Manage access.

 On the next page make sure your Member role has at least Can view permission.
 If it doesn't click on Advanced and add that role back in.

 Many large organizations use some kind of versioning where v1 of a document remains visible in search, even while dot versions like v1.3.1 are being worked on by the respective team.
 (Learn more about versioning in SharePoint) If you are looking for a minor version of a document (perhaps since you're contributing to it) bear in mind that it isn't getting indexed until v2 is finalized and published.